MicrosoftDocs/win32/desktop-src/uxguide/cmd-ribbons.md

 ### Application buttons

 -   **Use an Application button to present a menu of commands that involve doing something to or with a file.** Examples include commands that traditionally go in the File menu to create, open, and save files, print, and send and publish documents.
 -   **Always provide an Application button when using a ribbon.** If the program doesn't use files, use the Application button to access the program options and the Exit command.
-Application buttons always display a command menu—they are never just decorative.
+Application buttons always display a command menu they are never just decorative.
 -   **Use the following standard Application menu commands when appropriate:**<dl> New
     Open
     Save